 The town goes CRAZY in support for their favorite junk foods in the summertime.
 Thousands of tourists turn out for a day in the heat unlike any other.

-5) The home is known for their welcoming hospitality
+5. The town is known for their welcoming hospitality.

 Bell Buckle has a reputation for being a destination spot for small town lovers, antique collectors, young families, pastry fans and history buffs.
 Need we go on?

 4. GeoWoodstock was held in Bell Buckle in 2009.

 Even though it's small, people came from far and wide for the GeoWoodstock event.